 MCESG’s mission is to exercise command, less operational control of the MSG’s, in that it is responsible for their training, assignment, administration, logistics support, and discipline.
 Regional Commanders provide operational oversight through the use of semi-annual inspections and command visits.
 The MSGs’ primary mission is to provide internal security services at designated U.S. Diplomatic and Consular facilities to prevent the compromise of classified information and equipment that is vital to national security of the United States of America.
 The secondary mission of the MSG is to provide protection for U.S. citizens and U.S. Government property located within designated U.S. Diplomatic and Consular premises/facilities during exigent circumstances that require immediate aid or action.

 Neither the United States Marine Corps nor any other component of the U.S. Department of Defense has approved, endorsed, or authorized this product, service & activity.

-The Marine Embassy Guard Association (MEGA) is a fraternal, benevolent association, classified as a 501(c)(19) with the IRS, which is open to all past or present Marines who have served as Embassy Marines (MSGs).
+The Marine Embassy Guard Association (MEGA) is a fraternal, benevolent association, which is open to all past or present Marines who have served as Embassy Marines (MSGs).
 We also offer Associate Memberships for those who are not qualified to be a Regular Member.